vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 class ZipkinManualSpanTests : ManualSpanTests()
 ```

 Running these tests will emit traces that show similar logging data as before.
 Additionally, it will send those traces to the local Zipkin server.
-Next, we will take a look at viewing these logs in the Zipkin WebUI.
+Next, we will take a look at viewing these logs in the Zipkin user interface.

 ### Accessing Trace Graphs in Zipkin